Bigelow, Missouri

-Bigelow is a village in Holt County, Missouri, United States.
+Bigelow is a village in western Holt County, Missouri, United States.
 The population was 5 at the 2020 census.

 History

+The town of Bigelow, originally called Petersburg, started in August, 1868 when Captain H. L. Williams opened a store along the Burlington Railroad.
 A post office called Bigelow was established in 1869, and remained in operation until 1992.
 The village was named after a railroad promoter.